SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/pubsub/ShareablePipelines.md

 Users can run these pipelines then interactively, or also schedule them in Jobs.

 To using a Pipeline from _base Project_ for interactive runs, User would need to create a Config in _App Project_.
 Once added, this Pipeline would be visible in _App Project_.
+Please see the below video for interactive runs.

 <div style={{position: 'relative', 'padding-bottom': '56.25%', height: 0}}>
    <iframe src="https://www.loom.com/embed/a0dd8b6c896d4bd8b784ca46c1ecc932" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen